diwert-ai/TelegramBot/README.md

 2. `/start` - The bot responds with a greeting, using the username.
 It finds out if the user has been there before and if not, it registers this user in the sqlite database.
 A menu appears with two buttons:
 `news setup` and `arxiv setup`.
 The first launches the conversation to create user parameters for requests to https://newsapi.org (used in the `/news` and `/gnews` commands).
-The second one is analyzed for queries to https://arxiv.org.
+The second launches the conversation to create user parameters for requests to https://arxiv.org (used in the `/arxiv` and `/garxiv` commands).
 User parameters are stored in `context.user_data` and stored in the sqlite database.
 3. `/g [4-digits string - user's guess]` or `/guess` - Bot plays a game of bulls and cows.
 The bot guesses a four-digit number and returns the number of bulls and cows according to the user's guess in the format nBmC, where n is the number of bulls and m is